 All this will require a major cultural change.
 A fundamental rethinking and reimagining of how all organizations, public or private, large or small are governed, lead, organized and managed, and of the capabilities that are required to ensure and assure that the use of technology contributes to creating and sustaining business and societal value in the digital world.
 It will require replacing current top-down, hierarchical and siloed processes with leadership across and beyond the C-suite with leadership capabilities recognized, nurtured, and empowered throughout organizations.
 Only when this is done will we come close to realizing the full value of the digital age – a new era of digital exploration, experimentation and transformation.

 Source: “Humanocracy: Creating Organizations as Amazing as the People Inside them”, Gary Hamel and Michele Zanini, Harvard Business Review Press, 2020

-John Thorp is an internationally recognized thought leader in the field of value and benefits management.
-With over 50 years’ experience in the information management field, a frequent speaker, and author of The Information Paradox, John’s passion revolves around helping individuals, organizations and society realize value from information technology-enabled change.
-In today’s age of digital exploration, realizing this value requires going beyond frameworks and methodologies – it will require a fundamental mindset shift around organizational leadership and governance.
-John led the development of ISACA’s Val IT™ Enterprise Value Framework, is a member of ISO’s subcommittee on IT Service Management and IT Governance, the Board of APM’s Benefits Management SIG, a Fellow of the Innovation Value Institute (IVI), and a member of IVI’s Business Value Management (BVM) workgroup.
+John Thorp is an internationally recognized thought leader in the field of value and benefits management with close to 60 years’ experience in the information management field.
+A frequent speaker, and author of The Information Paradox, John’s passion revolves around helping individuals, organizations and society realize value from information technology enabled change.
+In today’s age of digital exploration, realizing this value requires going beyond frameworks and methodologies – it will require a fundamental mindset shift around organizational governance, leadership and management.
+In addition to being a fellow of the Institute for Digital Transformation, John is also a Fujitsu Consulting Fellow, and a Fellow of the Innovation Value Institute.